kentlouisetonino/bus-calculator/README.md

 ## Description
-> - A CLI application that will allow you to compute the Bus last trip empty seats based on the given total number of seats and passengers.
+> - A CLI computer program that will allow you to compute the Bus last trip empty
+    seats based on the given total number of seats and passengers.
 Refer to the example below.
+The main technology stack are C++ and G++ (GNU C++ Compiler).

 ```bash
 # Example 1
 Total bus seats = 50